skillhacker18/group4/README.md

 # Website by Group 4

-This is a custom website for Kaydeen built with React
+This is a custom website for Group 4 built with React

 ## Running the app